Metal Slug X: Super Vehicle-001 (Neo Geo)

 This game has unused areas.

 Metal Slug X is like the director's cut of Metal Slug 2, seemingly built from an early version of Metal Slug 3.
-The bombastic announcer makes its debut (RAWKET LAWNCHAIR!), and best of all, there's no more slowdowns!
+The bombastic announcer makes its debut (RAWKET LAWNCHAIR!), and best of all, there are no more slowdowns!
 It's amazing.

 | Unused Stages|